vbpol/Stable_YT_Explorer2025/docs/USER_GUIDE.md

 - No results: verify API key and network access.
 - Rate limits: wait or use multiple keys via `YOUTUBE_API_KEYS`.
 - UI not responding: avoid blocking operations; the app uses background threads.
+- If packaged EXE fails by double-click, start via `dist/Run-YouTubePlaylistExplorer.cmd` or `dist/YouTubePlaylistExplorer/Run-App.cmd` which clears conflicting environment variables.
+- Antivirus blocking PowerShell: builds use Python-only; allow the EXE and launcher via AV exclusions if needed.

 ---